chris1111/Geforce-Kepler-patcher/README.md

 - csrutil disable
 - csrutil authenticated-root disable (csr-active-config ➤ EF0F0000
+- Usage Clover csrutil authenticated-root disable (csr-active-config ➤ 0x867
 - SecureBootModel ➤ Disabled
 - Gatekeeper must be disable
 #### IMPORTANT NOTE: The csrutil authenticated-root values must be applied before you use this peogram so if you have not already changed and made a Reset NVRAM do it and reboot then use the program.
 Also SecureBootModel must be Disabled in config.plist.
-- Clover (csr-active-config ➤ 0x867

 #### This will create a Snapshot disk then install
 - GeForce.kext